Kaborda-Irina/sha256sum/README.md

-#:octocat: sha256sum - cli-app hash sum on Golang
+#sha256sum - cli-app hash sum on Golang
 sha256sum is a console application for getting the hash sum of files with different algorithms( **MD5, SHA256, SHA1, SHA224, SHA384, SHA512**).

 + we used standard libraries "crypto/sha1", "crypto/sha256","crypto/sha512"